heyriman/CSV-Upload/README.md

-# CSV-Upload-File-Nodejs 🚀
+# CSV-Upload
-## ⭐ Introduction
+## What it is?
 CSV Upload File which built using Nodejs, Ejs , CSS , JavaScript.It is responsive across all devices.
 <br/>
 <br/>
 ## Features
-- User can upload any csv file into the system - using Multer JS
+- User can upload any csv file into the system
 - Display a list of all uploaded csv files - CSV is parsed and converted into JSON and stored in the Mongo Database
 - When the user selects a file, it displays all the data (with column headers) in a table on the page (front end)
 - There is a search box which searches on the front end itself and displays the matching rows of the table only (empty search box displays all the data).